-Special requirements for systems other than stated above are set out in the relevant Parts of the Rules.
+Special requirements for systems other than stated above are set out in the relevant parts of the Rules.

-Pumping and piping of berth-connected ships shall comply with the requirements of the present Part in so much as applicable and sufficient unless expressly provided otherwise below.
+Systems and piping of ships of less than 500 gross tonnage as well as of berth-connected ships shall comply with the requirements of this Part in so much as applicable and sufficient unless expressly provided otherwise below.

-The requirements for systems of polar class ships (refer to 2.2.3.1, Part I "Classification") are set forth in Section 1, Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships".
+The requirements for systems of polar class ships (refer to 2.2.3.1, Part I "Classification") are set forth in Section 3, Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships".